Reporting fraud and corruption

 Do not trust anyone or any organization asking you to pay for the services of UNHCR or its partners.
-If money or any other form of favours, including of a sexual nature, is requested from you, in exchange for UNHCR and partner services, please report it to UNHCR, RRS, other partners and/or the nearest Police station immediately.
+If money or any other form of favours, including of a sexual nature, is requested from you, in exchange for UNHCR and partner services, please report it to UNHCR, RRS, and/or other partners.

 Report fraudsters offering you resettlement, financial or other kinds of assistance, fake documents or fake claims in exchange for money or other favours.
 These offers may be made to you in person or via social media, including Facebook, YouTube, and WhatsApp.